autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>SBC<sup>*</sup></td>
 <td>Simon Baron-Cohen is a British clinical psychologist and professor of developmental psychopathology at the University of Cambridge.
-He has often been criticized by the autistic community for many of his theories such as his "extreme male brain" theory of autism.<sup id="_ref-6" class="reference"><a href="#_note-6" data-toggle="tooltip" title="Applied Behavior Analysis">[6]</a></sup></td>
+He has often been criticized by the autistic community for many of his theories such as his "extreme male brain" theory of autism.<sup id="_ref-8" class="reference"><a href="#_note-8" data-toggle="tooltip" title="SBC">[8]</a></sup></td>
 </tr>
 <tr>
 <td>SDAM</td>